VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ## Scanning URLs, getting reports for URLs, domains, and IP addresses <a name="set3"></a>

-In addition to files, VirusTotal also scans URLs, and from them, it spreads relationships to domains and IP addresses which are also automatically scanned.
+In addition to scanning files, VirusTotal also performs scans on URLs, and extracts associations with domains and IP addresses which are also automatically scanned.
 Information on these representative infrastructure elements provides a more complete and comprehensive view of the scope of threat campaigns.

 ### Scan URL <a name="set3.1"></a>

 VirusTotal provides a specific endpoint for scanning URLs.
-The same endpoint can be used also for rescaning URLs which are already part of the VirusTotal dataset.
-Attackers have been seen to take advantage of legitimate infrastructure to perpetrate their attacks, so rescanning is recommended for those suspicious URLs whose last analysis is very old.
+The same endpoint can also be used to rescan URLs that are already part of the VirusTotal dataset.
+Attackers have been seen to take advantage of legitimate infrastructure to perpetrate their attacks, so rescanning is recommended for those suspicious URLs whose last analysis date is very old.

 This example shows how to request a URL analysis, which is required and as a result the status of the request is printed out.

-To check file analysis result, file’s report must be requested as in the previous example (link to Get URL report)
+To check the analysis result, a URL report must be requested.

 ```python
 import os